If you could buy any car right now, no matter the cost, which one would it be?

 - What unique characteristics set you apart?

-- Are there any recurring themes or trends?
+- Can you identify any recurring themes or trends in their responses?

-Once you have this data, compare how people see you now with how you’d like to be seen.
+Once you have this data, compare how people see you now (point A) with the perception you want to have (point B).

 Step 2: Assess Your Competitors

-Look at your competitors’ websites, social media profiles, and reviews.
-Work through the same questions you used to self-assess in step one.
-Make sure to include these:
+Start with at least five but no more than ten top competitors.
+Next, look at their websites, social media profiles, and reviews.
+Finally, work through the same questions you used to self-assess in step one.

 - What are they known for?